Chaoyingz/flect/docs/src/documentation/content/tutorial.md

     )
 ```

-In the above code, we have defined a ToDo creation form using a pydantic model.
-Flect will automatically render this form.
+In the above code, we have defined a ToDo creation form using a pydantic model. flect will automatically render this form.
 You will see the following page:

 ![add-todo-form](https://github.com/Chaoyingz/flect/assets/32626585/fccb63e2-9a7c-491f-bbf8-6d2eac671f7c)

-Flect will parse the form validation items and add front-end validation.
+flect will parse the form validation items and add front-end validation.

 ## Handle Form